ocumeda/MLCodingChallenge/README.md

-# CheckupPoint Machine Learning Coding Challenge
+# Ocumeda Machine Learning Coding Challenge

 The task of this coding challenge is to develop a simple baseline approach for glaucoma classification on retinal fundus images.